omarabdallah10/Info/README.md

     <img src="https://komarev.com/ghpvc/?username=omarabdallah10&style=for-the-badge">
 </a>

-My name is Omar Abdallah
+My name is Omar Abdallah,
-My linked in is : www.linkedin.com/in/omar-abdallah-abdelrahman
+my linked in is : www.linkedin.com/in/omar-abdallah-abdelrahman ,
 I am an ITI graduate